 The Minor doing business in and with Europe is a so-called programme minor for International Business programme.
 Students are allowed to choose their own courses in the minor from the electives.
 Important to notice is that FIBS students have a limited choice.
 See the electives and restrictions listed below:

-- Elective 1: not open to FIBS students
+Elective 1: not open to FIBS students

-- Elective 2: not open to IB students
+Elective 2: not open to IB students

-- Elective 3: not open to IFC students
+Elective 3: not open to IFC students

-- Elective 4: not open to IFBM students
+• Elective 4: not open to IFBM students

-- Elective 5: not open to MM students
+• Elective 5: not open to MM students

-- Elective 6: open to all FIBS students
+Elective 6: open to all FIBS students

-- Elective 7: open to all FIBS students
+Elective 7: open to all FIBS students

-- State the minors that cannot be taken:

-IBM (International Business Management)
+For the Minor IBM (International Business Management) as elective only MLA International Marketing is open for IFC students.